matrix-org/matrix-is-tester/README.md

 for an example of how this works.

-Sydent supplies its matrix-is-tester launcher in the project directory, so to launch matrix-is-tester on sydent you would run:
+Sydent supplies its matrix-is-tester launcher in the project directory, so to launch matrix_is_tester on sydent you would run:

 ```
 PYTHONPATH="/path/to/sydent" trial matrix-is-tester
 ```

-...which puts the launcher on the PYTHONPATH and invokes trial on matrix-is-tester (which is assumed to already be on sys.path).
+...which puts the launcher on the PYTHONPATH and invokes trial on matrix_is_tester (which is assumed to already be on sys.path).